West coast herring expeditions

 What kind of weather can we expect?

 While much of Canada is still in the grips of winter in March, it is early spring on Vancouver Island and much milder than in the rest of the country.
 There is typically still snow on the mountains, but not at sea level.
 Weather can be calm, cool, and clear, or it can be windy, rainy, cold, and stormy.
 In other words, guests need to be prepared for all kinds of weather.
 Temperatures vary from 3 Celsius in the morning if we get a cold snap to a balmy 15 degrees Celsius on nice days (36 to 60 F).
-But regardless of the weather, there will always be a warm dry cabin with a wood stove to come back to each day.
+But regardless of the weather, there will always be a cabin with a wood stove to come back to each day.

 What kind of clothing will I need to be comfortable each day?